sparkflows/sparkflows-docs/docs/processors/14-ML-Sklearn/sklearn-save-to-s3.rst

 Sklearn Model Save To S3
 ===========

-This node saves the Sklearn model generated at the specified path in S3 in pickle format.
+Saves the Sklearn model generated at the specified path in S3 in pickle format.

 Input
 --------------